 This curriculum was developed by nationally renowned curriculum author EL Education as an expanded and enhanced version of their widely-used curriculum for EngageNY in grades 3–5.

-Designed around beloved books and STEM & social studies topics, the program engages students in texts and tasks that are challenging, adventurous, and meaningful.
+Designed around beloved books and science and social studies topics, the program engages students in texts and tasks that are challenging, adventurous, and meaningful.
 Students build capacity to read, think, talk, and write about complex texts—while developing key social-emotional learning skills.

 Dr. Sharon Walpole of the University of Delaware is developing an enhanced and updated version of Bookworms, a K–5 curriculum whose reading program received strong reviews from EdReports.

 The curriculum is designed to get all students reading grade-level texts via teacher routines that simplify and scaffold differentiated instruction.
 The updated materials will incorporate a genre-based approach to writing instruction that complements the reading routines and rounds out this core ELA offering.

 Available for 2019–20 adoption.
 The curriculum will be piloted in Fall 2018, and published as an Open Educational Resource for the 2019–20 school year.